zuri-training/Team_26_Repo-Proj_Price_Compare/api_docs.md

 	- Registering new users
 	- Verifying users email
-	- authenticating and logging in users
+	- Authenticating and logging in users
+	- Getting User(profile)
-	- logging users out of all sessions
+	- Logging users out of all sessions
+	- Request for password reset
+	- Password Reset

 - ### Registration Endpoint